MGamalE/GitSheet/README.md

 - **Cloning**
-  > This will create your copy of an existing Git Repository
+  > This will create your copy of an existing Git repository

 - **Status**